mmbman/Katagiri/index.md

 The [**Talk List**](list) lists the talks that are present in the [online audio archive](https://www.mnzencenter.org/audio-archive-project.html), with links for the talks that have been transcribed.
 There are many talks that are not on this list because they are not yet in the online audio archive.

-Katagiri Roshi gave many series of talks on topics in Buddhism – some during a *sesshin* (meditation retreat), some during a practice period, and some that were ongoing for years.
+Katagiri Roshi gave many series of talks on topics in Buddhism.
 Some of these series are:

 - [***Diamond Sutra***](diamond-sutra) (1979-1980)
 - [***Fukanzazengi*: Dogen's Universal Recommendation for Zazen**](fukanzazengi) (1979)